Skip to Main Content

 Franklin Leonard

-• Creator of The Black List: an annual survey of best unproduced screenplays.
-Of the approximately 1,000 screenplays The Black List has cited since 2005, nearly a third have been later produced, including successful award-winners such as Argo, American Hustle, Juno, The King’s Speech, Slumdog Millionaire, Spotlight, The Revenant and The Descendants earning Academy Awards for four of the last twelve Best Pictures and ten of the last twenty-four Best Screenplays.
+Franklin Leonard is a film producer, educator, cultural commentator, and entrepreneur.
+He create The Black List, an annual survey of best unproduced screenplays.
+Of the approximately 1,000 screenplays The Black List has cited since 2005, nearly a third have been later produced, including successful award-winners such as Argo, American Hustle, Juno, The King’s Speech, Slumdog Millionaire, Spotlight, The Revenant, and The Descendants, earning Academy Awards for four of the last 12 Best Pictures and 10 of the last 24 Best Screenplays.
+He has been a creative executive with Sydney Pollack, Anthony Minghella, Will Smith, Leonardo DiCaprio, and Universal Pictures

 David Linde

-Linde’s background spans production, global distribution and building multiple companies from the ground up.
-Linde has served as chairman of Universal Pictures, co-founder of acclaimed specialty film studio Focus Features and CEO and owner of Lava Bear Films.
-Linde currently serves on the Board of Governors of the Academy of Motion Picture Arts and Sciences and the Board of Directors of Film Independent.
+Linde’s background spans production, global distribution, and building multiple companies from the ground up.
+He has served as chairman of Universal Pictures, co-founder of acclaimed specialty film studio Focus Features, and CEO and owner of Lava Bear Films.
+Linde currently serves on the board of governors of the Academy of Motion Picture Arts and Sciences and the board of directors of Film Independent.

 Rachel Morrison, ASC